VectorInstitute/FL4Health/README.md

 > [!NOTE]
 > The contents of the examples folder is not packed with the FL4Health library on release to PyPi

-## Research Code

-The research folder houses code associated with various research being conducted by the team at Vector.
-It may be used to perform experiments on the Cluster or to reproduce experiments from our research.
-The current research is:

-- [FENDA-FL](https://arxiv.org/pdf/2309.16825.pdf) FLamby and GEMINI Experiments (training scripts and model code only).
-There is a README in these folders that provide details on how to run the hyper-parameter sweeps, evaluations, and other experiments.
-The GEMINI experiments are not runnable in a general environment, as they require access to GEMINI data, which is securely held, due to patient privacy.

-> [!NOTE]
-> The contents of the research folder is not packed with the FL4Health library on release to PyPi

 ## Contributing